AARP Hearing Center

 4 IRS payment options

 The IRS offers two types of payment plans, which you can apply for at IRS.gov/paymentplan.
-It also provides options to pay less than you owe or the ability to delay payment for taxpayers who are experiencing financial hardship.
+It also provides options to pay less than you owe or a payment delay for taxpayers who are experiencing financial hardship.

 More From AARP